ernchi/ernchi/README.md

 ### Hi there 👋

 I'm Ern Chi!
-I'm a Software Developer at Miles Techonologies.
+I'm a Software Developer.

 Feel free to check out my GitHub page to see all the stuff I've worked on!